 The first step to implementing a digital mailroom is finding a document management partner you can trust.
 Your partner should have the capacity to handle your automation needs now as well as years into the future and should be forward-thinking to help you anticipate and solve problems.

 Need an example?
-Conservation Services Group chose Digiscribe as their digital mailroom services provider and now processes a high volume of home energy assessment documents 30% faster than before.
+CLEAResult chose Digiscribe as their digital mailroom services provider and now processes a high volume of home energy assessment documents 30% faster than before.

 Documents get lost in the shuffle

 Even if you’ve already converted to a digital mailroom, you won’t be any better off if there are no rules in place for where mail and email should go once it’s digitized and indexed.
 It’s crucial to set up a logical workflow for incoming mail, and a good document management partner will work with you to design one.